Facebook & the Bubble Mentality

 Yesterday I got my new iPad.

 Yeah, I bought one like millions of other suckers.
-Apple can take my dollars and recycle them buying treasury bills and so partially fund, at least for a short while, America’s unsustainable debt position.
+Apple can take my dollars and recycle them buying treasury bills and so partially fund, at least for a short while, America’s debt.

 But really, I bought one to enjoy the twilight of the miraculous system of global trade.
 An iPad is the cumulative culmination of millions of hours of work, as well as resources and manufacturing processes across the globe.
 It incorporates tellurium, indium, cobalt, gallium, and manganese mined in Africa.
 Neodymium mined in China.
 Plastics forged out of Saudi Crude.
 Aluminium mined in Brazil.
 Memory manufactured in Korea, semiconductors forged in Germany, glass made in the United States.
 And gallons and gallons of oil to ship all the resources and components around the world, ’til they are finally assembled in China, and shipped once again around the world to the consumer.
 And of course, that manufacturing process stands upon the shoulders of centuries of scientific research, and years of product development, testing, and marketing.
 It is a huge mesh of processes.